-- building standards assessing and determining building warrant applications and responding to reports dangerous buildings. - building standards enforcement ensuring that developments are built in accordance with approved plans, pursuing unauthorised development, assisting owners with repairs to defective buildings and dealing with dangerous buildings.
+- building standards assessing and determining building warrant applications, ensuring that developments are built in accordance with building warrant approvals and responding to reports of dangerous buildings. - building standards enforcement pursuing unauthorised development.

-On the whole both the planning system and the building standards system operates well, but there are times when things go wrong - developments are not completed in accordance with the approved plans, conditions are not complied with, or ignored; work is undertaken without first seeking the required statutory consents from either the Planning Authority and or Building Standards.
-In these circumstances it is important that alleged breaches are properly investigated and where appropriate, that significant breaches are pursued.
-Members of the public and community groups have a valuable role in alerting the Council to potential breaches of planning control or works without warrant.
+On the whole both the planning system and the building standards system operates well, but there are times when things go wrong - developments are not completed in accordance with the approved plans, conditions are not complied with, or ignored; work is undertaken without first seeking the required statutory consents from either the Council and/ or Building Standards.
+In these circumstances it is important that alleged breaches are properly investigated and, where appropriate, significant breaches are pursued.
+Members of the public and community groups have a valuable role in alerting the Council to potential breaches of planning control or works that have been undertaken without warrant.
+As a result of the Covid-19 pandemic the Council has had to adopt new process to allow investigation to continue.
+These new process, including remote visits and seeking copies of photographs from members of the public that they may have, has proven to be successful and we will incorporate these into our operating practices going forward.

-I hope you will find this Charter informative and of assistance.
+I hope you will find this guide informative and of assistance.